Kodluyoruz-Istanbul-React-Native/TurgutKurt/WeekOne/LoginScreenUseClass/README.md

    git clone https://github.com/Kodluyoruz-Istanbul-React-Native/TurgutKurt.git
    ```
 ## Usage
-After cloning the project, open it in Visual Studio Code.
+1.After cloning the project, open it in Visual Studio Code.

 ```
 cd TurgutKurt/WeekOne/LoginScreenUseClass && code .
 ```

-Install all the dependencies of the project.
+2.Install all the dependencies of the project.

 ```
 yarn install